 First, there was the meeting of Recep Tayyip Erdoğan and Trump at the White House on May 16, which lasted a mere 22 minutes and was complicated by the announcement, less than a week before the meeting, that Trump would be approving a Pentagon plan to arm the YPG, a Syrian Kurdish militia.

-That meeting was then marred also by a public brawl that occured in Washington on the day it was held, which pitted Erdoğan’s security detail against protestors who, according to the Turkish government, were supporters of the Kurdistan Workers’ Party (PKK).
+That meeting was then marred also by a public brawl that occured in Washington on the day it was held, which pitted Erdoğan’s security detail against protesters who, according to the Turkish government, were supporters of the Kurdistan Workers’ Party (PKK).

 Later in the week, Turkish military planes repeatedly violated Greek airspace — a point of friction between two NATO countries occurring directly ahead of the NATO summit that Erdoğan and Trump attended in Brussels.